-Hi Blog.
+Hi, makeup blog, or should I say fakeup blog?.
 Something that has struck me alot recently is how little selfconfidence I have.
 Im in my 20’s and sure, I can strike up conversation with anyone or anything, I’m loud and I love to laugh.
-But under that surface, I actually struggle alot with who I am.
+But under that surface, I actually struggle a lot with who I am.

 My mum noticed these changes in me, saw how I was living on a jacket potato with beans and cheese a day, how I was working 12 hours a day 6 days a week to spend my wages on makeup and hair dye.
 I must of been spending £700 a month on my appearence easily.
 Mother dearest rang the doctors for me one morning, and booked me an appointment.
 She marched me down to the surgery and one thing lead to another.
 I broke down crying to my mum and doctor.
 Saying how all these things had scarred me.
 How much self hate I had.
 How I cannot be my bubbly and loud self without 2 hours worth of makeup and hair every day.
 My doctor diagnosed me with depression and severe anxiety.
 I was prescribed with medication, and sent to therapy.